 • Snakes range from several inches in length to several meters.

 Snakes often hide in landscaping, wood piles, high grass, and piles of trash or landscaping debris.
-You can keep snakes away from your home by keeping your Dallas-Fort Worth property free and clear of these items and maintaining your lawn.
+You can keep snakes away from your home by keeping your Dallas-Fort Worth and New York/Connecticut property free and clear of these items and maintaining your lawn.